constancemaurer/constancemaurer/README.md

 - ⚡ Fun fact: ...
 -->

-* PhD Candidate in Bioinformatics | Data Scientist at Qudo 🌱
+* PhD Researcher in Bioinformatics | Data Scientist at Qudo 🌱

 * you can also find me at https://gitlab.com/cmaurer2111